jtsiomb/retroray/doc/manual.md

 To display a previous render and also at the same time save it as "render.png" to the current directory, press the "view last render" button, or hit F7.

+Hitting ESC cancels any current operation, including rendering, and returns the current tool to "select".
+Double-tapping ESC, quits the program.